James J. Kilpatrick

 James Jackson Kilpatrick (November 1, 1920 – August 15, 2010) was an American newspaper journalist, columnist, author, writer and grammarian.
 During the 1950s and early 1960s he was editor of The Richmond News Leader in Richmond, Virginia and encouraged the Massive Resistance strategy to oppose the U.S. Supreme Court's decisions in the Brown v.
 Board of Education ruling which outlawed racial segregation in public schools.
 For three decades beginning in the mid-1960s, Kilpatrick wrote a nationally syndicated column "A Conservative View", and sparred for years with liberals Nicholas von Hoffman and later Shana Alexander on the television news program 60 Minutes.

 Early and family life

 Kilpatrick was born on November 1, 1920, in Oklahoma City, Oklahoma.
 His father lost the family lumber business during the Great Depression, which led to his parents' divorce.
 Kilpatrick earned a degree in journalism from the University of Missouri in 1941.
 He married sculptor Marie Louise Pietri in 1942.
 She died in 1997.
-They had three sons, M. Sean Kilpatrick of Atlanta, Christopher Kilpatrick of New Bern, N.C., and Kevin Kilpatrick.
+They had three sons, M. Sean Kilpatrick, Christopher, and Kevin Kilpatrick.
 In 1998, Kilpatrick married liberal Washington-based syndicated columnist Marianne Means.